Home | About Us | Articles | Shopping | Contact | Site Map | Search

 Paula says - "This vintage cluster bracelet brings to mind the phrase 'they don't make them like they used to'.
 It is made from thick sterling silver stock and the natural turquoise stones have aged to varying hues of blues and greens.
-Although we can't call it Native American made, it does show all the characteristics of being Zuni made.
+Although we can't call it Native American made, learned and experienced Native American jewelry experts say it does show all the characteristics of being Navajo made.

 "Like many things that have survived over the years this bracelet has a few marks that add to its beauty and character - wabi-sabi.

 "Are you wondering why this item is not described as Native American?
 You can find the answer by clicking here."

 Wabi-sabi is the art of finding beauty in imperfection, of accepting natural growth, decay, and death.
 It reveres authenticity above all else.
 Wabi-sabi celebrates cracks and crevices and all the other marks that time, weather, and loving use leave behind.
 It reminds us that we are all but transient beings on this planet-that our bodies as well as the material world around us are in the process of returning to the dust from which we came.

 TURQUOISE is associated with the sky, and bringing sky energy to earth.
 It is known as a master healer stone as it is believed to help speed the healing process.
 It is also thought that turquoise can help promote honest and clear communication from the heart.

 Turquoise comes in all shades of blue, to blue-green and it is the natural variations in turquoise that make it appealing.
 The color of turquoise in American Indian jewelry ranges from brownish green to bright blue.
 Found in veins sandwiched in between layers of mother rock, turquoise can show some of the influence of the mother rock in its matrix or veining.
 The matrix colors range from blue to golden brown to black and sometimes with golden flecks.
 Many people prefer turquoise with matrix over clear stones.
 Read more about stones.